 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: This paper assessed the therapeutic management and control of patients with diabetes mellitus in the current medical practice in Lebanon.
-It also identified the proportion of subjects with target glycosylated hemoglobin, good blood pressure and lipid control showing that it was suboptimal.
-Screening of diabetes related complications is improving.
-Treating physicians and caregivers are becoming more aware of importance of screening but despite all their efforts, glycemic and metabolic control of the Lebanese type 2 diabetes mellitus population is still suboptimal.
+It also identified the proportion of subjects with target glycosylated hemoglobin, good blood pressure and lipid control, showing that it was suboptimal.
+Screening of diabetes-related complications is improving.
+Treating physicians and caregivers are becoming more aware of the importance of screening, but despite all their efforts, glycemic and metabolic control of the Lebanese type 2 diabetes mellitus population is still suboptimal.

 Ahmadieh H, Sawaya MT, Azar ST. Management and control of type 2 diabetes mellitus in Lebanon: Results from the International Diabetes Management Practices Study Wave 6.
 World J Diabetes 2019; In press